iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 `Continuous` | `Discrete`
 :--- | :---
-Any Value | Specific value
+Any value | Specific value
-Measured | Counted
+Complicated measurement | Easily counted
 Height 5'11'', 179.5 cm, Weight 75.5 kg |  # of kids in classroom, # of votes in election

 `Structured` | `Unstructured`